temple-geography/GUS-5073-Geovisualization/lecture7 - Leaflet/tutorial.md

 });
 ```

+**If you have difficulty in reading the geojson file**, you can run a localhost to serve your webpage.
+You can simplely typein `python -m http.server` in your Anaconda prompt, and then open your web browser and typein `localhost:8000`.
+Make sure your geojson file in the same directory with your `html` file

 ## Homework
 The homework for this week is to redo the homework of last week using HTML/CSS/JavaScript
  - Add markers of cutting points of your routes